hpreston/cicd_learning_lab/README.md

 There is no direct requirement for a particular Operating System to be used.
 Windows, Mac, or Linux will all work as long as the following pieces of software are available.

+**_Several of the commands and scripts in the lab involve executing bash commands.
+These will work as designed from a Mac or Linux Machine.
+On Windows you'll need the bash tools to be installed.
+In future updates, alternative commands using PowerShell will be created._**

 * git
   * command line tools required
   * GUI clients optional